bengthedberg/bengthedberg.github.io/_posts/2020-08-31-use-github-pages-as-static-website.markdown

 - documentation
 ---

 [GitHub Pages](https://pages.github.com/) makes it easy to create static webpages, (no database or server).
-Ideal for blogs and similar update once, read many type of sites.
+Ideal for blogs with lots of static information or sites created automatically, for example documentation sites for projects.

 This post will go through how you setup a user blog site, like this one, in a few steps.
 You will maintain the site locally and push the changes to GitHub to publish the information on your site.